Why Data Source Matters in Degree Planning: CMS vs SIS

 Summary

-Degree planning software depends on both curriculum data and student data, but the way these sources are used shapes how planning is performed.
+Degree planning depends on both curriculum data and student data.

 Resources